-The best protection from liability is to follow safe prescribed burning practices and avoid fires that escape and damage others' property.
+The best protection from liability is to follow safe prescribed burning practices and avoid escapes that damage others' property.
 Requesting and following a Natural Resources Conservation Service (NRCS) burn plan may decrease potential liability as it shows an effort to follow safe prescribed burning procedures.
 However, there is no guarantee that this will eliminate liability.

 Most agricultural producers have a general farm and ranch policy.
-These policies may or may not specify prescribed burning in their terms of insurance coverage.
-If there is any doubt about prescribed burning coverage, ask the question and get an answer in writing.
+These policies may or may not cover prescribed burning.
+If there is any doubt, ask the question and get an answer in writing.
 An email is considered writing for this purpose, but be sure to print it out and save it with the policy.
 Always mention the intention to conduct prescribed burns when applying for a new policy.
-Failure to disclose an intention to burn may be considered lying on the application.
+Failure to disclose intent to burn may be considered lying on the application.